 Final Verdict: FluentCRM Free vs. Pro

 FluentCRM is a wonderful plugin with incredible marketing automation functionalities.
 The plugin works as a native WordPress plugin.
-So you’ll never have to leave your WordPress dashboard for sending out email campaigns, setting up email sequences and marketing automation, or just to manage and view contacts and email analytics.
+So you’ll never have to leave your WordPress dashboard for sending out email campaigns, setting up email sequences and marketing automation, or just managing and viewing contacts and email analytics.

 Obviously, FluentCRM’s free version does not offer the more advanced features and integrations one may need to manage their e-commerce, membership, or eLearning management website.
 But even in the free version, you’ll get a lot of unmatched email marketing automation functionalities.